tanvir-git/odoo-documentation/content/applications/marketing/surveys/time_random.rst

 Timed and randomized questions
 ==============================

-When creating a survey in Odoo, there are options to set a time limit on the survey and randomize the questions.
+When creating a survey in CoquiAPPs, there are options to set a time limit on the survey and randomize the questions.

 Time limit